 Planet Fitness’s motto is “the no judgment zone.”
 I liked seeing all sorts of people working out.
 The equipment is arranged in a way that you aren’t starring at other people.
 There aren’t mirrors all over the place.
 It’s a very relaxed atmosphere.

-So far I give Planet Fitness a big thumbs up!
+I give Planet Fitness a big thumbs up!
 What do you like or dislike about gyms?